 Here are some reasons parents shouldn’t help pay for college:

-- Students learn more responsibility
+- Students learn more responsibility and gain more real life skills

 - Students remain more focused on education rather than party life